Kallody

 Kallody is a village in the Edavaka Grama panchayath of the Wayanad district, Kerala, India.
-This village falls under the Mananthavady Taluk.
+It forms part of the Mananthavady Taluk.
 The Hill Highway (Kerala) SH-59 passes through this village town.

 Kallody is home to the St. George Forane Church Kallody, Wayanad and Chowayil Bhagavathy Temple.

 History

 This land was divided into Edavaka and Edachena "desam".
 The house of Edachena Kunkan, one of the commanders of Pazhassi Raja, was located in this area.

-Kallody was mainly a place where people migrated from different parts of the central-south Kerala, especially from the area such as Kottayam, Thodupuzha, and Moovattupuzha starting from the year of 1940.
+Kallody was mainly a place where people migrated from different parts of the central-south Kerala, especially from areas such as Kottayam, Thodupuzha, and Moovattupuzha, beginning in 1940.
 Vettiyankal, Mathai was the first migrant to Kallody.
-He invited several other migrants to Mananthavady to the Kallody area.
+He invited several other migrants to Mananthavady and the Kallody area.
 The Nadukunnel family was one of the first families migrated from Pala to Kallody.

 Etymology

-The word Kallody is derived from the Malayalam words kallu–കല്ല് (i.e. stone) and ody–ഓടി (i.e. ran), based on a century old tale of this area.
+The word Kallody is derived from the Malayalam words kallu–കല്ല് (i.e. stone) and ody–ഓടി (i.e. ran), based on an ancient tale of this area.

 Long ago, the Kallody area was a forest.
 There was a hill named Choran Kunnu located on the banks of the Mananthavady-Pakranthalam hill pass.
 Thieves from this area used to attack merchants from Calicut to Mananthavady when they passed this hill pass.
-To escape from the attacks, the travellers used to carry stones with them and start running from this area.
+To escape these attacks, the travellers used to carry stones with them and start running from this area.
 They used to pelt stones to defend from the thieves.
-Hence, this place named as Kallody.
+Hence, this place was named Kallody.